signalfx/splunk-otel-collector/deployments/cloudfoundry/tile/DEVELOPMENT.md

 Once tile is installed and configured you can go to the Ops Manager in your browser.
 Confirm your `Splunk Opentelemetry Collector` tile is there, green, and the correct version.
 Select `Review Pending Changes` -> Check box for staged changes on your tile -> `APPLY CHANGES`

+#### Ops Manager Configuration

+- Browse to the Tanzu Ops Manager that you've created in the self service environment.
+- Login using credentials provided in self service center.
+- Upload Tanzu Tile
+  - Click`IMPORT A PRODUCT` -> select the created Tanzu Tile.
+  - The Tile will show up in the left window pane, simply click `+` next to it.
+  - The Tile will be shown on the Installation Dashboard as not being configured properly.
+- Configure Tanzu Tile
+  - Assign AZs and Networks - Fill in required values, these do not have an impact on the Collector's deployment.
+  - Nozzle Config - The two UAA arguments are required, use the values supplied by the [setup script](./scripts/setup_tanzu.sh).
+The default username is `my-v2-nozzle` and password is `password`.
+  - Splunk Observability Cloud - These config options are directly mapped to the SignalFx's exporter options, so fill in values you use there.
+  - Resource Config - No changes necessary.
+  - Click Save after every page's changes.

+### Deploying the Tanzu Tile

+- Install the Tanzu Tile
+  - Browse to Tanzu Ops Manager home page.
+  - Ensure Tanzu Tile shows up with a green bar underneath (configuration is complete).
+  - Select `REVIEW PENDING CHANGES`
+  - Optional: Unselect `Small Footprint VMware Tanzu Application Service`.
+Unselecting this will speed up deployment time.
+  - Select `APPLY CHANGES`

 Once changes are successfully applied, you should see data populating the charts in the Splunk Cloud Observability Suite